telerik/winforms-docs/controls/toast-notification/getting-started.md

 ![winforms/toast-notification-design-time003](images/toast-notification-design-time003.png)

-Then, if you want to show a toast notification at run time, e.g. when clicking a button, you must [register]({%slug toast-notification-register%}) the **RadToastNotificationManager** first.
+Then, if you want to show a toast notification at run time, e.g. when clicking a button, you must call **ShowNotification** method.

-#### Register RadToastNotificationManager and Show a Notification
+Register RadToastNotificationManager and Show a Notification

+#### Show a Notification

 {{source=..\SamplesCS\ToastNotification\ToastNotificationGettingStarted.cs region=RegisterGettingStarted}}
 {{source=..\SamplesVB\ToastNotification\ToastNotificationGettingStarted.vb region=RegisterGettingStarted}}